Looking for protein-rich foods you can find in Nigeria?

 85 gram of corned beef contains about 24 g of protein.

 Milk is one of the most highly nutritious protein sources there is.
-You see, milk contains a little bit of almost every single nutrient the human body needs.
+You see, it is interesting to know that milk contains a little bit of almost every single nutrient the human body needs.

 Protein content in milk makes up 21% of its calories.
 1 cup of whole milk, with about 149 calories contains 8 grams of protein.